mischavandenburg/dotfiles/README.md

 ### COPY MODE
 Press CTRL + B [
-use vim keys to navigate and trigger selection with v (visual mode)
-press enter to copy to clipboard
+use vim keys to navigate and start selection with Space, and copy the selection to clipboard by pressing enter.

 CTRL + B ? list keybindings